 Some of the “support beams” are nothing more than thin planks of wood propped up on cinder blocks.

 You feel a little like you’re in an amusement park fun house.

 Two experts separately evaluated the basement.
 A third-party certified inspector spent the better part of an afternoon documenting every flaw.
-And my partner Will, who paid tuition for his engineering degree by rehabbing houses, spent a day crawling underneath the house.

 After lots of scrutinizing, every inspector declared the same opinion: The foundation is “fixable” (although I believe one of them described it as a “sponge on toothpicks.”
 Yikes!)

 Okay, we’ll tackle the foundation.
 Next question: Would it appeal to tenants?

 W.W.T.W. – What Would Tenants Want?

 The house has nice “bones” – high ceilings, huge windows, lots of light.
 Those traits impress tenants.

 More importantly, the house is divided into two single-bedroom units and one three-bedroom unit.